 The affiliate programme is already set up on E-junkie, you just need to specify a commission rate and copy the affiliate sign-up link which you can use to help people sign up to your programme.

-The cookie period for E-junkie is set to 6 months but with Sendowl you can set your own specified referral period.
+The cookie period for E-junkie is set to 6 months and you do not have the option to adjust any settings but with Sendowl you can set your own specified referral period.
 Yet another reason why I’m thinking of switching.
 When I do, I will update this article with a description of how to use Sendowl as an alternative so watch this space..!